DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 ---

-## Watson Pipeline Not Restartable
+## Orchestration pipeline not restartable

 #### Summary

-Identifies Watson Pipeline jobs that are not "restartable", ie: if a job run partially succeeds before aboorting, re-running the job will skip the initial successful stages and re-commence from the previous point of failure.
+Identifies orchestration pipeline jobs that are not "restartable", ie: if a job run partially succeeds before aboorting, re-running the job will skip the initial successful stages and re-commence from the previous point of failure.

 #### Rationale

-The concept of restartability in Watson Pipelines is a little more complex than it was in DataStage Classic.
+The concept of restartability in orchestration pipelines is a little more complex than it was in DataStage Classic.

 First, a job has to create a data cache, and then it has to decide to use the previously created cache.
 The options and their associate behaviour is documented [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-orchestration-global-settings.html?context=wx&audience=wdp).